 The permittee shall establish monitoring locations at each outfall to demonstrate compliance with the effluent limitations and other requirements in Section I of this permit.
 Appropriate monitoring locations include: at the overflow structure where the effluent discharges as overflow from the sediment control structure, or at the end of the discharge pipe when pumped or drained, and prior to contact with the receiving water.
-Tables 1 and 2 outline all outfall locations and monitoring locations.
-Acute WET testing is required at Outfalls 043, 194, 016A, and 009A.
+Table 1 outlines all outfall locations and monitoring locations.
+Acute WET testing is only required at Outfall 002.